katrina-z/Stock-Market-Prediction/README.md

 The frequency for the time series models was 252.
 The variable being transformed is Close, which attempts to predict the future closing prices in 2015 and 2016.
 See Appendix A3 and Figure 2 for graphs displaying the trend and seasonal decomposition data.
 The data was not normalized prior to calculations in order to attempt to predict exact prices.

-Figure 2.
-Visualization of the trend of the variable Close over time
+<sub>Figure 2.
+Visualization of the trend of the variable Close over time</sub>

 #### i.
 Simple Forecasting Methods

 The first analysis run on the data were simple time series forecasting methods.
 These methods are the average method, the naïve method, and the seasonal naïve method.
 The naïve method uses the value from the last observation and the seasonal naïve method uses the value from the previous season.
 The average method was ineffective on this data and produced high errors and a poor graph, it was thus abandoned.
 The naïve method (see Figure 3) produced the smallest RMSE while the seasonal naïve method (see Appendix A4) produced a higher RMSE (Table 1).

-Table 1.
-A summary table of the different metrics used to compare Simple Forecasting models
+<sub>Table 1.
+A summary table of the different metrics used to compare Simple Forecasting models</sub>
 | Model |	Raw RMSE |	Raw MAE |	Normalized RMSE |
 | ---- | ----- | ----- | ----- |
 | Naïve Method |	793.1671 |	559.6588 |	0.085109976 |
 | Seasonal Naïve Method |	1241.509 |	1110.549 |	0.13321884 |

-Figure 3.
-Forecast of naïve method model displaying predicted, trend, and actual data
+<sub>Figure 3.
+Forecast of naïve method model displaying predicted, trend, and actual data</sub>

 #### ii.
 Linear Regression

 Following, various linear regression techniques were applied.
 The first technique was trend linear regression (Figure 4).
 This method produced a moderate error of 0.169 and a high R-squared of  0.916 (Table 2).
 Next, a regression using trend plus season was applied (Appendix A5).
 This method produced a higher error than the linear regression model using only trend (Table 2).
 The R-squared values between the two models were similar.
 See Box 1 for summary.

-Table 2.
-A summary table of the different metrics used to compare Linear Regression models
+<sub>Table 2.
+A summary table of the different metrics used to compare Linear Regression models</sub>
 | Model |	Raw RMSE |	Raw MAE |	Normalized RMSE |	Adjusted-R Squared |
 | ---- | ----- | ----- | ------ | ------ |
 | Linear Regression 1 |	1576.681 |	1328.289 |	0.169184125 |	0.9163 |